-Based on recent samples collected from the site, there is potential that some of the excavated soils may have metal concentrations above background levels.
+Based on the historic use of the site, there is potential for metal and explosives concentrations in the surface soils and the firing berm at RMU-3 to be in excess of identified Texas Risk Reduction Program (TRRP) protective concentration limits (PCLs).
 Also possible are those contaminants typical for excavation equipment, such as hydraulic oil and diesel.